antoniolofiego/CloudCertNotes/AWS-SSA/AWS Solutions Architect Associate.md

 - Exclusively backed by SSD volumes
 - Single-digit millisecond response time at any scale
 - Built-in security, resiliency, fault-tolerance, durability
-- Replicated across multiple AZs
+- Replicated across multiple AZs (3 default)
 - No limits to storage and throughput
 - Need to provision reads and writes throughput (pay for provisioned)
-- Since 2018 also on-demand capacity
-- Reads are eventually consistent or strongly consistent
+    - Read Capacity Unit (RCU) ⇒ Throughput for read ($0.00013 per RCU)
+        - 1 strongly consistent read and 2 eventually consistent read of 4KB/S per RCU
+    - Write Capacity Unit (WCU) ⇒ Throughput for write ($0.00065 per WCU)
+        - 1 write of 1KB/S per WCU
-- Throughput can auto-scale
+    - Throughput can auto-scale or can be exceeded temporarily with Burst credits
-- Security is handled through IAM
-- DynamoDB Streams integrate with Lambda
+        - `ProvisionedThrougputException` error when out of credits
+- Point-in-time restore
+- Global Table ⇒ Multi-region fully-replicated tables
+- Can use Database Migration Service (DMS) to migrate from other DBs
+- Can launch DynamoDB on local machines for local development purposes
+- Recent features
+    - Transactions ⇒ all or nothing operations
+    - On demand capacity ⇒ Scales automatically, good for unpredictable or extremely low throughput

 ## DynamoDB Tables

 - Tables, items, attribute
-- No joins/relationships
+- No joins/relationships ⇒ Schemaless
-- Schema-less
 - Key value and documents
-- Unique primary key is required
+- Unique primary key is required and decided at creation time
 - Secondary indexes
 - Query on primary key, sort key or indexes
-- No table size limit
-- 400KB item size limit
+- No table size limit but 400KB item size limit
+- Infinite number of items per table
+- Each item has attributes that can be added over time and can be null
 - Item-level TTL
+- Supports scalar (String, number, bool, binary, null), document (list, map) and set data types
 - Global Table can be enabled when using DynamoDB Streams

-- Can replace ElastiCache as key/value store using DAX (Acccelerated Clusters)
+## DynamoDB Accelerator (DAX)

+- Cache for DynamoDB, writes go through DAX and to DynamoDB
+- Microseconds latency for cached reads and queries
+- 5 minute cache TTL
+- Up to 10 multi-AZ DAX nodes in the cluster
+- Encryption at-rest (KMS, VPC, IAM, CloudTrail)

+## DynamoDB Streams

+- Changelog of all events in DynamoDB that are retained for 24 hours
+- Enable event driven programming
+- Integrate with Lambda for real-time computing
+- Necessary for Cross-Region Replication

+## DynamoDB Security

+- VPC Endpoints
+- IAM access control
+- KMS encryption at-rest
+- SSL/TLS encryption in-flight

 ## DynamoDB Use Cases